xy-241/CS-Notes/content/Computer Organisation/Asynchronous Sequential Circuits/Asynchronous Sequential Circuit.md

 - Also known as *Pulse-triggered*
-- Output changes immediately with any change in the input as long as the control signal ([[Clock Signal]], Enable in the diagram) is active
+- Output changes immediately with any change in the input as long as the control signal ([[Clock Oscillator#Clock Signal]], high in the diagram) is active
 - *Active High* when level sensitive is high
 - *Active Low* when level sensitive is low